OlexiyVasylenkoDev/LegalTerminologyParser/README.md

 ## Installation

-First you need to create a new bot.
+First you need to set up a new bot.
-To set up a new bot, you will need to talk to BotFather.
+To do it, you will need to talk to BotFather.
 No, he’s not a person – he’s also a bot, and he's the boss of all the Telegram bots.

 Search for `@botfather` in Telegram.